playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### `Guava` version updated to 24.0-jre

 Play 2.6.x provided 23.0 version of Guava library.
 Now it is updated to last actual version, 24.1-jre.
 Lots of changes were made in library, you can see the full changelog [here](https://github.com/google/guava/releases).

+### Internal changes

+Many changes have been made to Play's internal APIs.
+These APIs are used internally and don't follow a normal deprecation process.
+Changes may be mentioned below to help those who integrate directly with Play internal APIs.

+#### `Server.getHandlerFor` has moved to `Server#getHandlerFor`

+The `getHandlerFor` method on the `Server` trait was used internally by the Play server code when routing requests.
+It has been removed and replaced with a method of the same name on the `Server` object.